 The Health Benefits of the Great Outdoors

 Outdoor summer activities for seniors offer more than fun in the sun.
-There are also health perks associated with spending time outside.
+There are also emotional, mental and physical health perks associated with spending time outside.
 Research suggests that being outdoors can:

 - Stimulate production of Vitamin D. Sun exposure stimulates your body’s ability to manufacture Vitamin D, which is important for the health of your bones, blood cells and immune system.

 - Improve your mood.
 Spending time in nature boosts serotonin levels, which can improve your levels of happiness, satisfaction and optimism.

 - Promote better sleep.
 Exposure to sunlight can help regulate the internal clock that sets your sleep/wake cycle.

 - Enhance cognitive function.
 Studies show that spending time in nature can improve memory, cognitive flexibility and attention.

 A classic summer activity, spending time at the beach has health benefits, too.
 Water is psychologically therapeutic and research suggests that being near water — or blue space — can calm the mind, improve mood, and boost productivity, creativity and clarity throughout the day.